Size in Square Kilometres

 Download fact sheet

 The Buleleng IMMA is located at the northern shores of Bali in Indonesia.
 The depth contour drops off to 200 m between 2-5 km from the shore and to 500 m between 5-8 km from the shore.
 These sloping submarine areas create an important environment for spinner dolphins (Stenella longirostris) and Fraser’s dolphins (Lagenodelphis hosei).
-The Lovina (western) section dolphins are likely attracted by bathymetry features, while the Tejakula (eastern) section dolphins are likely facilitated by both bathymetry and steep slopes.
+In the Lovina (western) section dolphins are likely attracted by bathymetry features, while in the Tejakula (eastern) section dolphins are likely facilitated by both bathymetry and steep slopes.
 Both of these locally occurring populations are consistently observed feeding, and calves are regularly observed.
 The IMMA is also regularly inhabited by at least four more species, and a Lovina-based dolphin watching tourism industry may threaten these dolphin species.
 The Buleleng IMMA encompasses the Lovina MPA and the Tejakula MPA.